remyschwab/TetRex/README.md

 # TetRex [![DOI](https://zenodo.org/badge/534613146.svg)](https://doi.org/10.5281/zenodo.15056085)
 Regular Expressions provide a convenient way to model protein signatures, domains, and interaction sites.
-"However, despite the efficiency of modern tools for regular expression search, their runtime is often dominated by the size of the input text."
+However, despite the efficiency of modern tools for regular expression search, their runtime is often dominated by the size of the input text.
 We present TetRex, a novel algorithm for regular expression matching of biological motifs that leverages the (Hierarchical) Interleaved Bloom Filter as an index.
 This allows for ultra-fast queries of large sequence collections.

 ## Installation